justinmahar/netlify-domain-redirector/README.md

 - **🤖 Great For SEO**
   - All redirects are handled server-side via Netlify and can be set up the right way, so your SEO doesn't suffer.
 - **⚙️ Highly Configurable**
-  - Set up 301/302 redirects, path splats, and beyond—add all the complexity you'd like!
+  - Set up 301/302 redirects, path splats, and beyond—add all the complexity your heart desires!

 ## Donate